ryann96/BoxGame/_posts/2023-11-02-Test_New_Game.md

             };
             this.width = 50;
             this.height = 30;
+            this.image = playerImage;
         }
         draw() {
-            c.fillStyle = 'brown';
-            c.fillRect(this.position.x, this.position.y, this.width, this.height);
+            c.drawImage(this.image, this.position.x, this.position.y, this.width, this.height);
         }
         update() {
             this.draw();